TakedaTakeishi/cursor-notebook-mcp/README.md

 ## Recent Improvements (Unreleased)

-The following improvements are available in this fork and will be included in a future release:
+The following improvements are available in this fork

 ### `notebook_write` with `content_file` parameter